cds-snc/platform-forms-client/README.md

 ### Grant yourself admin access locally

+There are 2 ways to connect to the database.
+Either directly using PGAdmin or a PSQL cli tool or through Prisma Studio.
+Once the change is made you will need to "Log Out" using the

+## Connect to DataBase Directly

 - Login using your email via Google SSO
 - Connect to the local database `psql -h db -U postgres -d formsDB`
 - Retrieve your users id from the User table in the formsDB `SELECT * FROM "public"."User" WHERE email='$YOUR_EMAIL';`
 - Update the record to elevate yourself as an admin `UPDATE "public"."User" SET role='ADMINISTRATOR' WHERE id='$YOUR_ID';`

+## Prisma Studio

+- Login using your email via Google SSO
+- Launch prisma studio with `yarn prisma:studio` or if you have prisma installed globally `prisma studio`
+- A browser window will open at `localhost:5555`.
+Open the model `User`
+- A table will appear.
+Find your username in the list and double-click on the value under the `role` column to modify to "ADMINISTRATOR".
+- Click on "Save Change" button in the top menu bar once completed.

 ### Notify integration